twosevenska/spymaster/README.md

 ![spymaster.jpg](/spymaster.jpg)

-This is a microservice that focus on managing users and notifying other services of any changes.
+This microservice was part of an exercise that aimed to create a service for managing users and notifying other services of any changes.

 ## How to use